 Although Las Vegas may have been made famous by its bright lights and high rollers, this buzzing city has more to offer than sin.
-Not all visitors are drawn to Vegas by the promise of big winnings; some prefer to sample a different side to the city, and there is plenty on offer for those who look for it.
+Not all visitors are drawn to Vegas by the promise of big winnings; some prefer to sample a different side to the city, and there is plenty on offer, including things even the locals love to do.

 To avoid the casinos, it may be sensible to book a hotel that doesn’t include gambling facilities.
 The luxurious Signature at MGM Grand is just a stones throw from the strip but doesn’t feature a casino.
 If you really wanted to though you could still play online at somewhere like ParrotCasino.
 The Signature offers all suites in varying sizes, many with dazzling views.
 The Trump International Hotel Las Vegas also features massive suites, Italian marble bathrooms and a full-service spa on site, without the accompanying casino.
 For those wishing to spend a little less, the Travelodge Las Vegas South Strip is centrally located and features cable TV, complimentary continental breakfast and a year-round outdoor pool to swim in.
 Many of the hotels on the strip feature extensive spa services; use the money you’ll have saved by avoiding the casinos to treat yourself to some well-deserved pampering.